wvanderp/GoldDiggersLog/sessions/Session 4.md

 and when he passes out in his chambers she says

-	your flash will serve nirloor
+	your flesh will serve nirloor

+the asumption is that she killed her

 then the party: